milvinae/twit/README.md

 # twit

-A ViolentMonkey script to chnage the twitter favicon back to a bird and rename the tab 'Twitter'
+A ViolentMonkey script to chnage the twitter favicon back to a bird and rename the tab 'Twitter'.
+Also sort of changes the loading icon.

 1. install [Violentmonkey](https://violentmonkey.github.io/) (opensource), [tampermonkey](https://www.tampermonkey.net/) or [greasemonkey](https://addons.mozilla.org/en-GB/firefox/addon/greasemonkey/)
 2. create new script